gren-lang/compiler/hints/shadowing.md

 ## Summary

 Without shadowing, the code easier to read and folks spend less time on pointless debugging.
-The net outcome is that folks have more time to make something wonderful with Elm!
+The net outcome is that folks have more time to make something wonderful with Gren!